MichalSkoula/nazdar-the-game/readme.md

 ## TODO

+* some kind of animation after this.locomotive.Status = Building.Status.Finished; ?
 * More levels, every level, something new
-* Music transitions
-* New building sprites
+* New music engine
 * nárazníkové vozy odminovací na kraje
+* autosave

 ## PACKAGING